ratmav/desk/README.md

 ## model

-desk provides commands to help manage multiple projects in a single vim instance by grouping windows, buffers, and files under tabs, where a project is a local file directory/cloned source code repository. desk makes it possible to swap projects as "books", where things like the tree view, page name search, etc. are scoped by a given book.
+desk provides commands to help manage multiple projects in a single vim instance by grouping windows, buffers, and files under tabs, where a project is a local file directory/cloned source code repository. desk makes it possible to swap projects as "books", where things like the tree view, etc. are scoped by a given book.

 tabs have a...storied history, and may not be useful for everyone. it's _highly recommended_ that users become proficient with default vim buffer and window behavior **first**, i.e. get used to using only buffers and windows. after that point, the default tab behavior may be interesting and useful to play with. finally, once the **default** vim buffer/window/tab model and use cases are well understood, desk may be a good convenience wrapper.